iterative/dvc.org/content/docs/studio/user-guide/views/explore-experiments.md

 - [View does not contain the columns that I want](/doc/studio/troubleshooting#view-does-not-contain-the-columns-that-i-want)
 - [View contains columns that I did not import](/doc/studio/troubleshooting#view-contains-columns-that-i-did-not-import)

-#### **Hide commits:**
+#### Hide commits:

 The following functionality are available for you to hide irrelevant commits from your views in DVC Studio.

-- **Hide commits and branches manually:** You can hide irrelevant commits, and even entire branches.
-This means that commits you made simply to re-organize your project structure will not take up space in your view anymore.
-To hide a commit or branch, click on the 3-dot menu next to the commit or branch name and click on `Hide commit` (or `Hide branch`).
+- **DVC Studio auto-hides irrelevant commits:** DVC Studio identifies commits where metrics, files and hyperparameters did not change and hides them automatically.
-- **DVC Studio auto-hides irrelevant commits:** DVC Studio identifies commits that do not change metrics and will auto-hide such commits.
+- **Hide commits and branches manually:** You can selectively hide commits and branches.
+This can be useful useful if there are commits that do not add much value in your view.
+To hide a commit or branch, click on the 3-dot menu next to the commit or branch name and click on `Hide commit` or `Hide branch`.
 - **Unhide commits:** You can unhide commits as needed, so that you don't lose any experimentation history.
 To display all hidden commits, click on the `Show hidden commits` toggle (refer [the above gif](#display-preferences)).